Albertomhz01/Albertomhz01/README.md

 ### 📖 About me

-> Driven by the art of both Computer Science and Biotechnology, Currently applying AI and data analysis to biological and medical problems, with a special love for neuroscience. 🧠💻🧬
+> Driven by the art of both Computer Science and Biotechnology, Currently applying AI and data analysis to biological and medical problems, with a special interest in neuroscience. 🧠💻🧬

 ---